Woynaroski Lab: Biobehavioral Approaches in NeuroDevelopment (BAND)

 Undergraduate Research Assistant

-Drina is a sophomore majoring in Medicine, Health, and Society with a double minor in Economics and Business in the college of Arts and Science Honors program.
+Drina is a junior majoring in Medicine, Health, and Society with a double minor in Economics and Business in the college of Arts and Science Honors program.
 Her research interests include studying early language development and interventions designed to improve language acquisition for autistic children and children with other neurodevelopmental conditions.

 Kelsea McClurkin